 Designing for collaboration helps create an environment where employees feel valued for their unique experience and input.
-Haworth’s global research team has distilled the reasons we meet into four primary collaborative activities, and here’s how you can design workspaces to support each:
+Haworth’s global research team has distilled the reasons we meet into four primary collaborative activities—inform, do, think, connect—and here’s how you can design workspaces to support each:

-1. Presentation Spaces typically have monitors and conference chairs that face a presenter.
+To accommodate information sharing, presentation spaces are usually equipped with monitors and conference chairs oriented toward a presenter.
 We tend to use these spaces to visually share information and data, learn from a trainer, or hear from a guest speaker.
 People are encouraged to listen to the presenter and ask questions at specified times, such as at the end of the presentation in the case of a speaking engagement, or they can collaborate with one another during a training session.
-At Haworth, presentation spaces enable collaboration for large department-wide meetings, guest speakers, and client engagements.
+At Haworth, spaces designed for information sharing enable collaboration for large department-wide meetings, guest speakers, and client engagements.

-The local chapter of Toastmasters finds these types of spaces at Haworth ideal for their presentations.
-Kris Pierce, Development Engineer of Surfaces Materials and VP of Public Relations for the Haworth Holland Toastmasters Club explains, “The presentation space our club uses is flexible enough to accommodate a wide range of members and enables speakers to illustrate their topics using technology or white board space that can be easily viewed by all.”
+The local chapter of Toastmasters finds these types of spaces at our headquarters ideal for their presentations.
+Kris Pierce, Development Engineer of Surfaces Materials and VP of Public Relations for the Haworth Holland Toastmasters Club explains, “The space our club uses is flexible enough to accommodate a wide range of members and enables speakers to illustrate their topics using technology or whiteboard space that can be easily viewed by all.”

-2. Tactical Execution Spaces include a table, comfortable desk chairs, storage, technology, and whiteboards for sharing data and information.
-This workspace is dedicated to use by groups or teams, and their data remains on the whiteboards even when they are working elsewhere.
-Also called “war rooms,” tactical execution spaces are used by teams at Haworth to track projects, metrics, and share information.
+To accomplish tactical objectives, people need spaces that include a table, comfortable desk chairs, storage, technology, and whiteboards for sharing data and information.
+This type of workspace is dedicated for use by groups or teams, and their data remains on the whiteboards even when they are working elsewhere.
+Also called “war rooms,” these tactical spaces are used by our teams at Haworth to track projects, metrics, and share information.

-3. Strategic Thinking Spaces help people create new products and generate ideas through less formal brainstorming sessions.
-These spaces typically have comfortable seating—such as sofas or guest chairs, some privacy—to prevent distracting others, and a monitor or whiteboard to take notes and work through ideas.
-Groups that benefit from this workspace strive to do things first, have a high degree of experimentation and individuality, take risks, and are quick to adapt.
+People need spaces for idea generation, brainstorming, and strategic thinking.
+Usually designed with an informal atmosphere, these spaces typically have comfortable seating—such as sofas or guest chairs—some privacy to avoid distracting others, and a monitor or whiteboard to take notes and work through ideas.
+Groups that benefit from this type of workspace strive to do things first, have a high degree of experimentation and individuality, take risks, and are quick to adapt.
 Haworth’s Central Park gathering area and our Bluescape-enabled rooms have technology resources that allow our marketing teams to collaborate from anywhere.

-4. Social Spaces foster spontaneous interaction, serve as great "watercooler" spaces and can be used for recognition or networking events.
-These people-centered spaces are relaxed, informal and cozy, and can include lounge chairs, sofas and rugs to bring warmth and comfort, whether indoors or out.
-Social Spaces offer immense flexibility with moveable furniture that allows use as coffee shop and tech bar by day, then a special event at night.
+Primarily created to foster spontaneous interaction, Social Spaces where people connect serve as the new "watercooler" and can be used for recognition or networking events.
+These people-centered spaces are relaxed, informal and cozy, and may include lounge chairs, sofas, and rugs to bring warmth and comfort—indoors or out.
+They offer immense flexibility with moveable furniture: Create a coffee shop and tech bar by day, then accommodate a special event at night.

 For example, a Collaborate culture emphasizes the value of teamwork and operates as a close-knit group.
 That work environment will be dominated by Social Spaces that allow for a mix of activities.
-Strategic Thinking, Tactical Execution, and Presentation spaces are still needed, but will not be as prevalent.
-But for a Control culture, you’ll see more Presentation spaces, where process-driven, formal meetings are the norm.
+Spaces to inform, think, and do are still needed, but will not be as prevalent.
+But for a Control culture, you’ll see more spaces for information sharing, where process-driven, formal meetings are the norm.
 Still, teams might need to determine project plans and are likely to have some informal, social connections.

-Considering the needs of your organization’s teams is key to Haworth’s Organic Workspace® approach—creating a work environment that enhances the effectiveness of people and the efficiency of real estate.
+Considering the needs of your organization’s teams is key to Haworth’s Organic Workspace approach—creating a work environment that aligns the effectiveness of people and the efficiency of real estate.
 We know from our research that taking a break to socialize with colleagues increases our happiness, and people prefer comfortable spaces.
-The fastest growing collaborative spaces are Social Spaces, which benefit all culture types, are flexible, communal, and inspiring, so people can pause, gather, connect, and refresh.
+The fastest growing collaborative spaces are Social Spaces—which benefit all culture types, are flexible, communal, and inspiring—so people can pause, gather, connect, and restore.